Table of Contents

 - Yoghurt: Blend harissa into yoghurt to make a spicy but cooling sauce for grilled meats, fish, and vegetables or served with eggs

-- Spicy Tomato Sauce: Stir through tomato-based sauce for an earthy and spicy umami kick
+- Spicy Tomato Sauce: Stir through tomato-based sauce for an earthy and spicy kick

 - Meatballs: Add a teaspoon of harissa paste to your meatball mixture for the ultimate spicy pasta dish